informalsystems/tendermint-rs/README.md

 Tendermint is a high-performance blockchain consensus engine for Byzantine fault tolerant applications written in any programming language.

+## Tendermint Core Compatibility

+tendermint-rs has been tested for compatibility with Tendermint Core v0.34.20.

 ## Requirements

 Tested against the latest stable version of Rust.
 May work with older versions.